yzy1996/Artificial-Intelligence/2-Optimization/README.md

 </div>

+Navigation

+- Learning notes

+Optimization problems are divided into [SOP](# Single objective optimization) and [MOP](# Multi Objective Optimization) according to the number of objectives.

+## Single Objective Optimization

-## Multi objective optimization
+## Multi Objective Optimization

 > In multi-objective optimization, several objective functions have to be minimized simultaneously.
-Usually, no single point will minimize all given objective functions at once, and so the concept of optimality has to be replaced by the concept of Pareto optimality.
+Usually, no single point will minimize all given objective functions at once, and the concept of optimality has to be replaced by the concept of Pareto optimality.

 > A point is called **Pareto-optimal** or efficient, if there does not exist a different point with the same or smaller objective function values, such that there is a decrease in at least one objective function value.

-> Each **local Pareto optimal** point is **globally Pareto optimal** as soon as all functions Fi (i = 1, . . . ,m) are convex.
+> Each **local Pareto optimal** point is **globally Pareto optimal** when all functions Fi (i = 1, . . . ,m) are convex.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b7/Front_pareto.svg/1280px-Front_pareto.svg.png" alt="img" width = "300" align = "center" />